Uwadon1/DEVOPS_PROJECTS/LAMP_STACK/lamp_stack_implementation.md

 php -v
 ```
 ![Confirm php version](./images/confirm-php-install.png)
-At this point, the LAMP stack is completely installed and fully operational.
+At this ponit, the LAMP stack is completely installed and fully operational.

-To test the set-up with a PHP script, it's best to set up a proper Apache Virtual Host to hold the website files and folders.
+To tset the set up with a PHP script, it's best to set up a proper Apache Virtual Host to hold the website files and folders.
 Virtual host allows to have multiple websites located on a single machine and it won't be noticed by the website users.

 ## Step 4 - Create a virtual host for the website using Apache